 - Open the post in a new tab: The final method to try (if the first two do not work) is to go back to the post, right click on the image itself and open it in a new tab.
 In the new tab, tag your couples, and encourage them to interact with your content to help you reach a larger audience.

-If used correctly, Facebook can be a useful tool for your wedding photography business.
+If used correctly, your Facebook business photography page can be a useful tool for your business.
 The more ideal clients you reach, the more you and your business will grow.
-Learn more about incorporating Facebook into your Marketing plan with our Facebook for the Wedding Photographer Guide!
+Learn more about incorporating Facebook into your marketing plan, as well as how to utilize hashtags on Instagram, and much more with our Comprehensive Guide to Social Media for Wedding Photographers!